Mounting A Room Air Conditioner

 Larger capacity room air conditioners and/or through-the-wall models generally require more than one person to install and, due to the project’s complexity, are often best left to a professional to tackle.
 In either case – like skinning a cat – there are many ways to install a room air conditioner.

-The most common installation methods include: outside flush mounting (the outer face of the unit is flush or slightly beyond the outside wall), inside flush mounting (the interior face is approximately flush with the inside wall), balance mounting (the unit is installed approximately half inside and half outside the window), and upper sash mounting (the unit is mounted in the top of the window).
+The most common air conditioning installation methods include: outside flush mounting (the outer face of the unit is flush or slightly beyond the outside wall), inside flush mounting (the interior face is approximately flush with the inside wall), balance mounting (the unit is installed approximately half inside and half outside the window), and upper sash mounting (the unit is mounted in the top of the window).

 Through-the-wall mounts, or “sleeves,” are used to install window-type chassis, complete units, or consoles in walls.